Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities

 To find the normal bundles of $C_1,\cdots,C_n\subset Y_f$, note that the last of which, $C_n$, comes from resolution of the $cA_1$ singularity $\frac{\mathbb{K}[v,x,y,T']}{vT'-f_{n-1}(x,y)f_n(x,y)}$, which is isolated by our assumption.
 Since any isolated $cA_1$ singularity is equivalent to $\frac{\mathbb{K}[u,v,x,y]}{uv-x(x+y^k)}$ for some $k\geq1$, $C_n$ is a $(-1,-1)$-curve when $k=1$, and a $(0,-2)$-curve when $k>1$.
 Contracting $C_n$ results in a $cA_{n-1}$ singularity $\frac{\mathbb{K}[u,v,x,y]}{(uv-f_1(x,y)\cdots f_{n-1}(x,y))}$.
 We can then argue inductively to determine the normal bundles of $C_1,\cdots,C_{n-1}$. \end{proof}

-\begin{remark} Taking into account the data on the mirror side, one can prove that the exceptional curve $C_i\subset Y_f$ is a $(-1,-1)$-curve if the corresponding spherical Lagrangian submanifold $Q_i\subset\ring{W}_f$ is diffeomorphic to $S^3$, otherwise it is a $(0,-2)$-curve.
+\begin{remark} Taking into account of the data on the mirror side, one can prove that the exceptional curve $C_i\subset Y_f$ is a $(-1,-1)$-curve if the corresponding spherical Lagrangian submanifold $Q_i\subset\ring{W}_f$ is diffeomorphic to $S^3$, otherwise it is a $(0,-2)$-curve.

-For simplicity and for our applications in mind (cf. Proposition \ref{proposition:faithful}), we have assumed in the above that the $cA_n$ singularity $R_f$ is isolated.
-When it isn't isolated, since in our case the singularity is of a specific form, a similar argument as above still holds and produces a crepant resolution $Y_f\rightarrow\mathrm{Spec}(R_f)$ (cf. the $n=0$ case of \cite{sw}, Lemma 3.1). \end{remark}
+For simplicity and for our applications in mind, we have assumed in the above that the $cA_n$ singularity $R_f$ is isolated.
+When it is not isolated, since in our case the singularity $R_f$ is of a specific form, a similar argument as above still works and produces a crepant resolution $Y_f\rightarrow\mathrm{Spec}(R_f)$ (cf. the $n=0$ case of \cite{sw}, Lemma 3.1). \end{remark}